-Photo: Agnieska Gardner The ‘Westside’ – the sunny side of Shetland – has remained relatively unspoilt by developments of the oil era and is a place well worth discovering.
-The peninsula seems to escape days of fog or rain more often than other parts of the islands, and some spectacular sunsets can be seen.
-There are gardens to explore, beaches to enjoy, archaeological ruins to delve among, Shetland’s only spinning mill, trout to catch and, as everywhere on the islands, wildlife and wildflowers galore to savour, as well as some spectacular sunsets to enjoy.
+Photo: Cathie Henry Remaining relatively unspoilt by developments of the oil era, there are gardens to explore, beaches to stroll, archaeological ruins to delve among, Shetland’s only spinning mill, trout to catch and, as everywhere on the islands, wildlife and wildflowers galore to savour, as well as some spectacular sunsets to enjoy.

 The Westside begins at Tresta, just after you round the bend at the top of the Scord of Weisdale (where you should stop a while at the viewpoint and enjoy the panorama).

 Drive down through the trees and take a run into Sandsound (to the left) where there’s a pretty burn and a good shingle beach at the end of the road.
 Further along the main road, on the right, is Lea Gardens.
 With over 1,600 different species and cultivars on show, the garden at Tresta holds Scotland’s largest plant collection north of Inverewe gardens.

-Photo: Kim Rendall Sea ducks and waders, and sometimes seals, can been seen along the coastline at Bixter and there are public toilets and a general store on the main road through the village.
-Occasional traditional music nights are held in the Bixter hall.
+Sea ducks and waders, and sometimes seals, can been seen along the coastline at Bixter and there are public toilets and a general store on the main road through the village.
+Occasional traditional music nights are held in the Bixter and Aith halls.

 Aith (locally pronounced ‘Eid’; from ON eið – an ithsmus, neck of land) is off to the right as you pass through Bixter.
 It’s a busy area and the site of one of Shetland’s leisure centres/swimming pools as well as a fine pier, shop, junior high school, and a well-used public hall.